pytorch/pytorch/docs/source/jit_language_reference_v2.rst

     TSAllType ::= TSType | TSModuleType
     TSType    ::= TSMetaType | TSPrimitiveType | TSStructuralType | TSNominalType

-``TSType`` represents the majority of TorchScript types that are composable and can be used in TorchScript type annotation.
+``TSType`` represents the majority of TorchScript types that are composable and can be used in TorchScript type annotations.
-``TSType`` can be further classified into:
+``TSType`` refers to any of the following:

 * Meta Types, e.g., ``Any``
 * Primitive Types, e.g., ``int``, ``float``, ``str``